-We challenged the cash flow projections used within the model by reference to current cash flows, analysis of management's historic forecasting accuracy, understanding future contract opportunities and through obtaining third party evidence where possible.
-We held discussions with financial and non-financial personnel, corroborating explanations to supporting documentation and seeking contradictory evidence if available
+In respect of US Technology Solutions and Germany, we challenged the cash flow projections used within the model by reference to current cash flows, analysis of management's historic forecasting accuracy, understanding future contract opportunities and through obtaining third party evidence where possible.
+We held discussions with financial and non-financial personnel, corroborating explanations to supporting evidence.